zenecture/neuroflow/README.md

 )
 ```

-Here, the `Softmax` layer computes loss and gradient, which is backpropped into the last `Dense` layer of the net.
+Here, the `SoftmaxLogEntropy` layer computes loss and gradient, which is backpropped into the last `Dense` layer of the net.
 The `updateRule` defines how weights are updated for gradient descent.
 The `batchSize` defines how many
 samples are presented per weight update.
 The `learningRate` is a partial function from current iteration
 and learning rate producing a new learning rate.
 Training terminates after `iterations`, or if loss